 This 85-inch-by-76-inch masterpiece wasn’t exactly forgotten, but in just two generations, we’d collectively forgotten who made it.
-Was it Karolina, the Swedish ancestor who immigrated to the U.S. in 1893 and died in 1932, or was it her daughter, Esther, a seamstress who died on Easter in 1959?
+Was it Karolina, the Swedish ancestor who immigrated to the U.S. in 1893 and died in 1932, or was it her daughter and my maternal great-grandmother Esther, a seamstress who died on Easter in 1959?

 The stitches were sturdy, but I wasn’t sure it would survive the washing machine.
 But what I saw wasn’t a family object that belonged in a trunk.
 I saw a UFO — quilter’s parlance for unfinished object — that belonged on a bed.